MOVES-Japan's SuMi Trust appoints two execs to its London office

-June 8 Sumitomo Mitsui Trust Group, Japan's largest asset manager, appointed Akimichi Oi and Kota Murakami to boost its investment management business.
+June 8 (Reuters) - Sumitomo Mitsui Trust Group, Japan's largest asset manager, appointed Akimichi Oi and Kota Murakami to boost its investment management business.

 Oi will become director of the investment management division, while Murakami would be the director of global business development, based in the company's London office.